 – Tunes others out and withdraws into his/her own world

-Some of these signs maybe indicate a delay or a more serious problem — or it could be nothing at all.
+Some of these signs may indicate a delay or a more serious problem — or it could be nothing at all.
 To know for sure, please discuss with your child’s pediatrician.

 So parents, here’s what you need to remember: holding reasonable expectations for your one-year-old’s behavior, social skills, and general conduct is your first step towards maintaining your sanity and setting your child (and you) up for success.
 The truth is that one-year-olds are oftentimes little assholes — but they’re so cute, it’s okay!
 Haha.

 It’s important to keep these behavioral generalizations in the back of your mind when it comes to experimenting with a disciplinary approach that works for you.
-Read about some tried-and-true disciplinary techniques for one-year-olds here (coming soon!).
+When you’re ready, you can check out our tried-and-true disciplinary techniques for toddlers.

 Good luck, stay strong, and enjoy this precious (yet challenging) new world of toddlerhood.

-Written and edited by Brittany Cowgill, Marissa Bader, Meg Collins and Alicia Safier ~
+Written and edited by Brit, Marissa, Meg, and Alicia ~

 Back to: Toddlerhood